Pixelbash/powerhouse/README.md

 - Twig Templating courtesy of Timber
 - SimpleImage (GD) based image resizer with image caching
-- Automagic php library management using git submodules
+- Automagic required plugins installed using composer.json
 - Automagic Bower Javascript library management
 - RequireJS scripting framework
 - All theme options as json in header (for use with scripts)